Methane Testing Report and Soil Gas Survey

 Petrogenic and Biogenic Methane Gas

 The primary source of petrogenic methane gas hazards is fossil fuel reserves.
 For instance, petroleum pockets and naturally surfacing tar deposits produce an abundance of natural gas.
-And the mining, drilling, and extraction process of these reserves further spread the extent of methane gas migration.
+The mining, drilling, and extraction process of these reserves further spread the extent of methane gas migration.
 In fact, production fields convert old oil wells into natural gas production wells for decades after they finish producing crude oil.

 Secondarily, there are biogenic methane gas hazards that result from local landfilling facilities and marshlands.
 To illustrate, the microbial decomposition of organic matter underground produces high concentrations of landfill methane gas or marsh gases.
 In fact, landfill and marshland methane gas pockets typically exist at high-pressure levels.